 But who has time for it?

-While you may hit the jackpot with a one-off blog, the real payout comes from consistent content development.
+While you may hit the jackpot with a one-off blog post that drives thousands of visitors to your site, the real payout comes from consistent content development.
 If you’re ready to get on the blogging bandwagon, we can help.

-Start with a free blogging strategy consultation: Sign up now.
+Start with a free blogging strategy consultation: Contact us today to get started.